Diana Johnson is something of an enigma. Clearly, she cares for vulnerable people, yet has introduced a bill that would make the most

 Of course, as well as not recognising that abortion does not serve women well, especially those who are trapped as 'sex slaves', Diana Johnson has no regard

-at all for the pre-born child who is eliminated by abortion.
-She holds in very high regard William Wilberforce, who was instrumental in ending the
+at all for the unborn child who is eliminated by abortion.
+She holds in very high regard William Wilberforce, who was instrumental in ending the Transatlantic

-Transatlantic Slave Trade.
-The trade in slaves was acceptable to society in that historic period only because the slaves were viewed as 'inferior'
+Slave Trade.
+The trade in slaves was acceptable to society in that historic period only because the slaves were viewed as 'inferior' to white people.

-to white people.
-They were seen and treated as less than human, considered to be the 'property' of their owners with no human rights or dignity at
+They were seen and treated as less than human, considered to be the 'property' of their owners with no human rights or dignity at all, including no

-was the image of a slave on bended knee, hands in chains, raised as was his face, pleading, 'Am I not a Man and a Brother?'
-Diana Johnson, quite rightly,
+of a slave on bended knee, hands in chains, raised as was his face, pleading, 'Am I not a Man and a Brother?'
+Diana Johnson, quite rightly, recognised

-My plea to Diana Johnson would be that she would wake up to the greatest injustice in our day.
-Pre-born babies are being killed at a rate of 800 every working day in the UK; she needs to recognise the right to life of all human beings from conception.
+My plea to Diana Johnson would be that she would wake up to her inconsistent position.
+Unborn babies are being killed at a rate of 800 every working day in the UK; she needs to recognise the right to life of all human beings from fertilisation.